-The selling stockholders named in this prospectus are offering shares of our Class A common stock.
+The selling stockholders named in this prospectus are offering 6,500,000 shares of our Class A common stock.
 See "Principal and Selling Stockholders."
-We will not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders in this offering, including the sale of any shares if the underwriters exercise additional shares of Class A common stock.
+We will not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders in this offering, including the sale of any shares if the underwriters exercise their option to purchase 975,000 additional shares of Class A common stock.